djw110/VSPhysics/README.md

 SFML allows basic shapes to be drawn into a render window on windows devices, and I have incorporated their library into VSPhysics to demonstrate.

 ### Score Proposal
-**Main Program Complexity :: 15-20 pts**
+**Main Program Complexity :: 35-40 pts**
-The main program expresses decent functionality, it opens an entire application window and game instance, handles a variety of events and functions (checks for user interaction with the close button, escape key) and also allows users to add to the game world by pressing A and inserting random bodies into the world.
+The main programs offers extensive interactibility and uses a variety of concepts from Mod 2.
+It allows users to add various objects to the game world, validates their input, and produces graphical output.

-**Concept: C++ Class :: 20 pts**
+To accomplish this, several levels of class inheritance and component classes were used to create an organized and readable program.

-The various classes and types created need to be very specific, and given their readability, modularity and level of abstraction, I suggest this score.
+**Concept: Is-A or Has-A class relationship :: 20 pts** Each class depends on eachother in some form, developing an efficient relationship of 7 classes working together.
+Over three classes have components, and at least 2 classes inherit from Body.

-**Concept: Overloaded operator, enum :: 3-4 pts**
+**Concept: File input/output, enum :: 6-7 pts**
-I do have several overloaded functions, but no overloaded operators were necessary for this project.
-I do have a single enumerated type that is used, but not very extensively.
+A text file is not necessarily edited in this program, however the program takes input from the keystrokes of the computer and outputs images to a graphics file to output in the render-window, which requires extensive validation.

 **Style and Documentation :: -0 pts**
 I believe I have documented all ambiguous code and programmed in an organized efficient manner.